Retail Management - CCL

 |GBS296WC||Cooperative Education (3) OR|

 - Identify the impact of accounting events on the financial statements, decision making, and financial

 - performance measures.
 (ACC111/ACC211)

 - Explain fundamental computer concepts and programming techniques and perform basic operations on the computer.
 (BPC110, CISI05)

 - Demonstrate skills in leading, negotiating, and working in harmony with others in a business setting.
 (GBS110, MGT251)

 - Demonstrate communication principles and critical thinking through written and oral formats.
 (COM100)

 - Apply basic math skills to calculate interest, payroll, rate of change, discounts, markup, pricing, gross

 - Describe various leadership styles and management techniques and explain their use in contemporary business settings.
 (MGT101, MGT229)

-- Identify current trends and career opportunities within the industry.
+- Identify current trends in Human Resource management and utilization and career opportunities within the industry.
 (MGT179, MGT276)